-FSP funding supporting schools' ongoing operating costs is provided through two mechanisms.
-The first and largest portion of funding for school maintenance and operations is known as Tier 1.
-Tier 1 is formula-driven and is augmented by hold harmless aid for property tax rate reductions enacted in 2006.
-The primary drivers of each school district or charter school's Tier 1 entitlement are student counts and target revenue.
-Target revenue is an amount per student based on each school district or charter's state and local revenue per student at the time property tax reform measures were adopted in 2006.
+FSP funding supporting schools' ongoing maintenance and operations (M&O) costs is provided through two mechanisms.
+The first and largest portion, known as Tier 1, is formula-driven and is augmented by hold harmless aid for property tax rate reductions enacted in 2006.
+The primary drivers of each district or charter school's Tier 1 entitlement are student counts and target revenue.
+Target revenue is an amount per student based on each district or charter's state and local revenue per student at the time of the 2006 property tax reform.

-The formula portion of Tier 1 is determined by multiplying a statutory allotment amount by counts of students enrolled in general and targeted education programs and the statutory factors or weights associated with those programs.
+The formula portion of Tier 1 is determined by multiplying a statutory allotment amount by counts of students enrolled in general and targeted education programs and the statutory weights associated with those programs (Figure 1).
+Tier 1 formula entitlement also is adjusted for districts that are small or midsized, and those with higher costs of education.
+The Tier 1 entitlement, adjusted for these student and district characteristics, is used to compute a weighted student count, which drives funding elsewhere in the FSP.

-The resulting formula entitlement amount is compared to target revenue for each school district and charter holder.
+The resulting formula entitlement amount is compared to target revenue for each district and charter holder.
 If formula entitlement does not meet or exceed target revenue, the district or charter receives additional funding to the target revenue level in the form of hold harmless aid.
-For school districts with taxing authority, local revenue generated by up to \$1.00 of the maintenance and operations tax rate provides the local share of Tier 1 funding.
-Amounts not funded through the local share are provided as state aid.
-Tier 1 entitlement accounts for 84.2 percent of FSP entitlement for the 2014-15 biennium.
-Fig. 1 lists components of Tier 1.
+For districts with taxing authority, local revenue generated by up to

-FIG. 1

-FOUNDATION SCHOOL PROGRAM

-TIER 1 COMPONENTS
+FIGURE 1 FOUNDATION SCHOOL PROGRAM TIER 1 COMPONENTS

 Regular Program Allotment

 Special Education Allotment

 Compensatory Education Allotment

 Bilingual Education Allotment

-Career & Technology Education Allotment
+Career and Technology Education Allotment

-Gifted & Talented Education Allotment
+Gifted and Talented Education Allotment

 High School Allotment

-Public Education Grant Allotment

-Tuition Allotment

 Transportation Allotment

 New Instructional Facilities Allotment (NIFA)

 Additional State Aid for Tax Reduction (ASATR)

-SOURCE: Chapter 42, Texas Education Code.
+SOURCE: The Texas Education Code, Chapter 42.